Blazefyre0385/XIVWebParser/README.md

 # FFXIV Web Parser

 A simple PHP web project that allows someone in your party or raid group to view their DPS numbers.
+Please note that this does NOT allow just anyone to go to a webpage and see their numbers right away.
+It requires someone with ACT hooked up to a local database (the ODBC settings in ACT) and have either a locally run IIS web server or equivalent.

 ## Short Description